Non-urgent advice: COVID-19 Notice

 We offer appointments with our doctor’s every morning and afternoon Monday to Friday – we do not close for lunch and our usual opening times are 8am to 6.30pm.

 Occasionally, we do close for a training event on an afternoon, but these dates are clearly displayed in our waiting room and on our website.
 Like other doctors’ surgeries, it can sometimes seem difficult to get an appointment with the GP you want at a time that you want.
-We aim to ensure that there are appointments available both for patients to be seen immediately and for those who want to book ahead (up to 4 weeks in advance).
-We also offer telephone consultations and telephone call backs from our GPs which many patients find very convenient.

 Our receptionists are trying very hard to stop advising patients to ring back on another day.
 However, for them to help you, please be prepared to either tell them the nature of your problem, or to be asked what it is you need to see the doctor for.